Sandi Ross Awards

 2021 Sandi Ross Awards

-This year’s Sandi Ross Awards honour Beans writer-director Tracey Deer and comedy troupe, Tallboyz II Men: Vance Banzo, Guled Abdi, Franco Nguyen and Tim Blair for their immense contributions to advancing diversity, equity and inclusion in the film and television industry.
+The 2021 Sandi Ross Awards honoured Beans writer-director Tracey Deer and comedy troupe, Tallboyz II Men: Vance Banzo, Guled Abdi, Franco Nguyen and Tim Blair for their immense contributions to advancing diversity, equity and inclusion in the film and television industry.

 Read the press release